 So this is a community led initiative as we have found that overstretched community legal services have little time or ability to contribute to activist legal support.
 We are very happy to collaborate with community legal centres however, so if you have time, even if it’s limited, please hit us up!

-Examples of recent community led and activist focused legal support projects, are Melbourne Activist Legal Support (MALS) who we work and collaborate with, as well as Justice Tracks – a Sydney based collective that did great work but is now defunct.
+Examples of community led and activist focused legal support projects, are Melbourne Activist Legal Support (MALS) who we work and collaborate with, as well as Justice Tracks – a Sydney based collective that did great work but is now defunct.
+A new group, Action Ready has just started in QLD.

 In Perth there was a project that supported the Beeliar campaign that defended wetlands from road construction in early 2017, and supported legal observer teams, and pro bono representation for more than 150 people.
 There was a subsequent police accountability report written based on collated observations of legal observers that we coordinated.